matthewpanizza/WaterNet23/README.md

 <img src="Pictures/MPPT.png" width="50%">

-Integrated in the water vehicle PCB are two XT-30 power ports, one for solar and one for the battery.
+Integrated in the water vehicle PCB are two XT-30 power ports, one for the MPPT output and one for the battery.
 These ports also have a [Shunt Monitor](https://learn.sparkfun.com/tutorials/ina169-breakout-board-hookup-guide/all) for measuring the amount of power being drawn by each of the two power sources.

 <img src="Pictures/PowerLatch.png" width="50%">